Tony Williams (singer)

-Tony Williams (born Samuel Edward Williams; April 5, 1928 – August 14, 1992), was an American singer who was the lead vocalist of the Platters from 1953 to 1960.
+Samuel Edward "Tony" Williams (April 5, 1928 – August 14, 1992) was an American R&B singer.
+From 1953 to 1960, he was the lead vocalist of the Platters.

 Life and career

 Williams was born in Elizabeth, New Jersey, the son of Bertha and Edward Williams.
 He served in the United States Army Air Forces around the end of World War II, rising to the rank of sergeant, and after leaving military service moved to Los Angeles, where he joined his older sister Bertha, who was developing a successful singing career under the name Linda Hayes.
 He worked in menial jobs such as parking lot attendant while competing in evening talent shows.

 Williams came to the attention of Ralph Bass of Federal Records, who linked him with an existing vocal group, the Flamingos, comprising Gaynel Hodge, David Lynch, Alex Hodge, and Herb Reed.
 When they became aware of another group of the same name, they renamed themselves the Platters and made their first recordings in September 1953, with Williams on lead vocal.
-Their initial recordings were unsuccessful, but Linda Hayes then introduced Williams to booking agent and aspiring songwriter Buck Ram.
-He was impressed by Williams' high tenor singing voice and agreed to manage the group while also hoping to promote Williams as a solo performer.
+Their initial recordings were unsuccessful, but Linda Hayes then introduced Williams to songwriter-talent manager Buck Ram, who had written "Twilight Time", "I'll Be Home for Christmas", and "At Your Beck and Call", among other hits.
+He was impressed by Williams' high tenor singing voice and agreed to manage the group promising to promote Williams as a solo performer when the trends in music changed.

 The group continued to record and perform locally, occasionally supporting Linda Hayes, until late 1955 when they were signed by Mercury Records.
 Their first recording on the label, Buck Ram's song "Only You (And You Alone)", with Williams on lead vocal, became a national hit, and was followed in early 1956 by "The Great Pretender", another Ram song with Williams as lead singer, which became successful on both the R&B and pop charts as well as internationally.
 Over the next three years, the group had a succession of hits, including "My Prayer", "Twilight Time", and "Smoke Gets in Your Eyes", all featuring Williams.
 The songs made the Platters one of the most successful doo-wop groups of the 1950s, and a British reviewer described Williams' voice as "unearthly".